-Back-to-Back Calibration is perhaps the most common method for determining the sensitivity of piezoelectric accelerometers.
-This method relies on a simple comparison to a previously calibrated accelerometer, typically referred to as a reference standard, as shown in Figure 13.
+Back-to-back calibration is perhaps the most common method for determining the sensitivity of piezoelectric accelerometers.
+This method relies on a simple comparison to a previously calibrated accelerometer, typically referred to as a reference standard, as shown in Figure 12.

-Figure 13.
+Figure 12.
 Reference Standard Accelerometer

 These high-accuracy devices, which are directly traceable to a recognized standards laboratory, are designed for stability, as well as configured to accept a test accelerometer.
-By mounting a test accelerometer to the reference standard and then connecting this combination to a suitable vibration source, it is possible to vibrate both devices and compare the data as shown in Figure 14.
-(Test set-ups may be automated and vary, depending on the type and number of accelerometers being calibrated.)
+By mounting a test accelerometer to the reference standard and then connecting this combination to a suitable vibration source, it is possible to vibrate both devices and compare the data as shown in Figure 13.
+(Test set-ups may be automated and vary, depending on the type and number for accelerometers being calibrated.)

-Figure 14.
+Figure 13.
 Typical Back-to-Back Calibration System